Victoria-3-Modding-Co-op/Mod-Template/README.md

 - id
 - short_description

-> ⚠️ **Important:** If you choose the manual approach, you must also delete the following files:
+> ⚠️ **Important:** If you choose the manual approach, you must also delete or manually adjust the following files:
 > - `mod/events/ABBREVIATION_PLACEHOLDER_events.txt`
 > - `mod/common/on_action/ABBREVIATION_PLACEHOLDER_on_actions.txt`